solana-labs/solana/book/src/programs.md

 With the Solana runtime, we can execute on-chain programs concurrently, and written in the client’s choice of programming language.

-## Client interactions with Solana
+## Client Interactions with Solana

 <img alt="SDK tools" src="img/sdk-tools.svg" class="center"/>